‘Conan Exiles’ Swings A Mighty Axe Despite Early Access Kinks

 “Barbarianism is the natural state of mankind”

 As for Conan Exiles itself, it’s surprisingly well put together for this early stage of the project.
 The user interface is sharp, clean, and easily understood.
-Funcom provides plenty of information at the player’s fingertips through tool tips, text information, and easily understood icons.
+Funcom provides plenty of information at the player’s fingertips through tooltips, text information, and easily understood icons.

 The clean UI makes crafting and building relatively simple to pick up.
-This even extends to the interface implemented for server admins who Those jumping into Conan Exiles won’t find themselves encumbered by a poor interface.
-Funcom clearly took the extra effort to make the interface near release quality and it paid off.
+This even extends to the interface implemented for server admins, so those jumping into Conan Exiles won’t find themselves encumbered by a poor interface.
+Funcom clearly took the extra effort to make the interface near release quality, and it paid off.

 Gameplay follows the major pillars of the open-world survival genre, but with a Conan twist plus the first inklings of Funcom’s MMORPG experience thrown in.
 Players are rescued from being crucified by Conan himself.
 A quick and enjoyable character creation screen later and the exploration of the Exiled Lands begins either naked or nearly so.